Set up and Locate.

 The management of the hive is a matter of personal choice.

-Alternatively, the chambers can be removed, the clear plate removed, the pupae removed and stored until spring and the tunnels cleaned, chambers reassembled and replaced.
+Alternatively, the filled chambers can be removed, the clear plate removed, the pupae removed and stored until spring and the tunnels cleaned, chambers reassembled and replaced.